TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 replacing `<SSH URL from Above>` with the URL that you copied.

-The terminal will start it's work, pausing to verify that you're okay connection to GitHub
+The terminal will start it's work, pausing to verify your connection to GitHub.

 A message from Github, 'The authenticity of host 'github.com'...', may appear during the process.
 You can type `yes` and hit enter to continue.